 Spay/neuter volunteers play a crucial role in assisting with high-volume spay/neuter surgery for thousands of pets every year.

-With the support of the spay/neuter team, volunteers assist with prepping cats and dogs for surgery.
+With the support of the spay/neuter team, volunteers assist with prepping cats and dogs for surgery and ensuring that the department runs efficiently.

 Duties and Responsibilities